Dequantization of electric charge: Probing scenarios of cosmological multi-component dark matter: Phenomenology

-The cold dark matter $F_5$ obtains a correct density by its $t$-channel annihilation to the second dark matter, i.e. $F_5 F_5\to F_6 F_6$, exchanged by the $\Phi_7$ dark field, as depicted by the left diagram in Fig. \ref{darkcharge1}. $F_6$ strongly couples to the $U(1)$ gauge boson $Z^\prime$, by which it has a vanished density given by the right diagram in Fig. \ref{darkcharge1}.
-Note that $F_6$ also annihilates to the usual particles via $Z'$ portal, but it is small, compared to the given channel when its hyperdark charge is large.
+The cold dark matter $F_5$ obtains a correct density by its $t$-channel annihilation to the second dark matter, i.e. $F_5 F_5\to F_6 F_6$, exchanged by the $\Phi_7$ dark field, as depicted by the left diagram in Fig. \ref{darkcharge1}. $F_6$ strongly couples to the $U(1)_N$ gauge boson $Z^\prime$, by which it has a vanished density given by the right diagram in Fig. \ref{darkcharge1}.
+Note that $F_6$ also annihilates to the usual particles via $Z'$ portal, but it is small, compared to the given channel to $Z'$, since its hyperdark charge is large.
+The densities of $F_{5,6}$ are explicitly computed at the end of this section.
 Presently, $F_6$ is boosted via a process similar to the left diagram in Fig. \ref{darkcharge1}, and subsequently this fast dark matter scatters on electrons in the XENON1T experiment via the diagram in Fig. \ref{xxenone}, by the $Z^\prime$ portal.
-The mildly boosted (i.e., $v\sim 0.1c$) phenomenon happens when $m_5\approx m_6$ and we assume $m_{5,6}> m_e$ to satisfy the BBN and CMB bounds \cite{Sabti:2019mhn}.
+The mildly boosted (i.e., $v\sim 0.1c$) phenomenon happens when $m_5\approx m_6$, and we also assume $m_{5,6}> m_e$ to satisfy the BBN and CMB bounds \cite{Sabti:2019mhn}.